-With credit consolidation, it is possible to group and buy back loans.
-Also known as credit consolidation, refinancing or debt consolidation, credit repurchase in UK corresponds to a personal loan at the best rate that allows you to group together all or several of your outstanding credits, loans or instalment sales.
+With debt consolidation, it is possible to group and buy back loans.
+Also known as loan consolidation, refinancing or debt consolidation, credit repurchase in the UK corresponds to a personal loan at the best rate that allows you to group together all or several of your outstanding credits, loans or instalment sales.

-Credit consolidation in UK is carried out by a financial institution that balances all your outstanding credits and offers you a single loan.
-In this way, you keep only one credit, with a single fixed interest rate and a single repayment period that is adapted to your needs and financial situation.
+Debt consolidation in the UK is carried out by a financial institution that balances all your outstanding loans and offers you a single loan.
+In this way, you keep only one loan, with a single fixed interest rate and a single repayment period that is adapted to your needs and financial situation.

-The bundling of credits therefore allows you to reduce your monthly repayments.
+The bundling of loans therefore allows you to reduce your monthly repayments.
 It is a useful solution when you have difficulty repaying your loans on a regular basis.
-It can therefore help you regain a balanced and less complicated budget management and avoid getting into debt.
+It can, therefore, help you regain balanced and less complicated budget management and avoid getting into debt.

-What are the different types of loan repurchase in UK?
+What are the different types of loan repurchase in the UK?

-There are 2 types of credit repurchase in UK :
+There are 2 types of credit repurchase in the UK :

 The grouping of consumer credits